openanalytics/shinyproxy-config-examples/11-openid-azure-b2c/README.md

 7. Restart ShinyProxy

-When you now log-in ShinyProxy will receive the groups of a user from Azure B2C.
+When a user now logs in on ShinyProxy, Azure B2C sends the groups of that user to ShinyProxy.
 You can check whether this works by starting an app and retrieving the `SHINYPROXY_USERGROUPS` environment variable.

 ## Logout